David Hale x J Collab

 124 - 92 - 111

-"The Fastforward” is a brand-new ski for this season designed to empower you to carve ice like a knife through hot butter, while maintaining the fun-loving, playful feel J skis are known for.
+"The Fastforward” is designed to empower you to carve ice like a knife through hot butter, while maintaining the fun-loving, playful feel J skis are known for.
 The subtle tip-rocker keeps you floating with ease in fresh snow, yet when rolled over, 100% of the edge is engaged, including the tip for maximum grip.
 You get a predictable, smooth feel, that inspires confidence no matter the terrain; it’s as happy feasting on firm morning groomers as it is exploring the rest of the mountain.
 Unlike other skis in this category, “The Fastforward” doesn’t require you to put all your energy into it to get tons of power out.
 Thanks to its “Light Metal” Titanal laminate & Maple wood core construction, this ski does the work for you!
 You’ll gain power and precision with far less effort, so your legs don’t get burned out.
 You’ll be still going strong at the end of the day when they’re calling “last chair!’

 The Fastforward In The Wild